LBHackney-IT/social-care-architecture/docs/decisions/0002-use-iso-8601-format-for-dates.md

+---
+id: use-iso-8601-format-for-dates
+title: 2.
+Use ISO 8601 format for dates
+slug: /decisions/use-iso-8601-format-for-dates
+---

-# 2. Use iso 8601 format for dates
+# 2. Use ISO 8601 format for dates

 Date: 2021-03-25